Presenting higher stacks as simplicial schemes: Introduction

 \section{Introduction}

 Although the usual approach to defining $n$-stacks (\cite{hag2} and \cite{lurie}) undoubtedly yields the correct geometric objects, it has numerous drawbacks.
 The inductive construction does not lend itself easily to calculations, while the level of abstract homotopy theory involved can make $n$-stacks seem inaccessible to many.
-In this paper, we introduce a far more elementary concept, namely a Duskin-Glenn $n$-hypergroupoid in affine schemes, and show how it is equivalent to the concept of $n$-geometric stacks introduced in \cite{hag2}.
+In this paper, we introduce a far more elementary concept, namely a Duskin--Glenn $n$-hypergroupoid in affine schemes, and show how it is equivalent to the concept of $n$-geometric stacks introduced in \cite{hag2}.
 According to \cite{toenemail}, this is essentially the formulation of higher stacks originally envisaged by Grothendieck in \cite{pursuingstacks}.
-It is also closely related to the definition of Lie $n$-groupoids.
+It is also closely related to Zhu's Lie $n$-groupoids.

-In \cite{duskin}, Duskin defined an $n$-dimensional hypergroupoid to be a simplicial set $X \in \bS$ for which the horn fillers all exist, and are moreover unique in levels greater than $n$.
+In \cite{glenn}, Glenn defined an $n$-dimensional Kan hypergroupoid to be a simplicial set $X \in \bS$ for which the horn fillers all exist, and are moreover unique in levels greater than $n$.
 Explicitly, the $k$th horn $\L^m_k \subset \Delta^m$ is defined by deleting the interior and the $k$th face, and he required that the map

 should be surjective for all $k,m$, and an isomorphism for $m>n$.
 When $n=0$, this gives sets (with constant simplicial structure), and for $n=1$, the simplicial sets arising in this way are precisely nerves of groupoids.
 This description is not as complicated as it first seems, since it suffices to truncate $X$ at the $(n+2)$th level (Lemma \ref{truncate}).
 The combinatorial properties of these hypergroupoids were extensively studied by Glenn in \cite{glenn}.